Optimization of Nonlinear Turbulence in Stellarators: Introduction

 In this work, we demonstrate the ability to reduce turbulent losses by optimizing stellarator configurations using nonlinear turbulence simulations directly rather than relying on proxies.
 In order to run nonlinear simulations inside the optimization loop, we use the new GPU-native gyrokinetic code {\tt GX} \citep{Mandell2018Laguerre-HermiteGyrokinetics,Mandell2022GX:Design}. {\tt GX} utilizes pseudo-spectral methods in velocity space.
 GPU acceleration combined with flexible velocity resolution allows for nonlinear {\tt GX} simulations that only take minutes to run.
 For this work, we focus on ITG turbulence, which contributes to major energy losses that limit plasma confinement, and so is one of the most important microinstabilities to consider for reactor design \citep{Kotschenreuther1995ComparisonInstabilities,Horton1999DriftTransport, Helander2013CollisionlessModes}.
+To that end, we will be running electrostatic simulations with a Boltzmann (adiabatic) response assumed for the electrons.

 The optimization is performed using the stellarator equilibrium and optimization code {\tt DESC} \citep{Dudt2020DESC:Solver,Panici2023TheComputations,Conlin2023TheMethods,Dudt2023TheOptimization}. {\tt DESC} also uses pseudo-spectral methods and directly solves the ideal MHD force-balance equation to compute the magnetic equilibrium.
-Quantities computed from the resulting magnetic fields are then used as inputs for {\tt GX}.
-Stochastic optimization methods are used to robustly handle the noisy landscape of turbulent losses.
+The quantities computed from the resulting magnetic fields are used as input for {\tt GX}.
+Stochastic optimization methods are used to robustly handle the noisy landscape of turbulent heat fluxes.

 The paper is organized as follows.
 The stochastic optimization method used in this work is described in Section \ref{Optimization Methods}.
-Results are shown in Section \ref{Results}, with analysis on potential mechanisms for reduced turbulence explored in Section \ref{Mechanisms for Reduced Turbulence}.
-The {\tt T3D} transport simulations are shown in Section \ref{trinity sim}.
+Results are shown in Section \ref{Results}, with analysis on the effects of global magnetic shear for reduced turbulence explored in Section \ref{Mechanisms for Reduced Turbulence}.
+Transport simulations using the {\tt T3D} stellarator transport code \citep{Qian2022StellaratorGX} are shown in Section \ref{trinity sim}.
 Finally, the conclusions follow in Section \ref{Conclusions}.